 Understanding Motorcycle Accident Damages

-Compensatory damages (economic and noneconomic) are intended to “compensate” the plaintiff for their losses to the extent possible, using a financial award.
+Compensatory damages (economic and non-economic) are intended to “compensate” the plaintiff for their losses to the extent possible, using a financial award.
 For example, if you are required to miss three months of work as a consequence of your motorcycle accident, you may be able to recover three months in lost wages as part of your damages claim.
-A Phoenix motorcycle accident attorney can help you obtain the full compensation you are entitled to.
+An attorney can help you obtain the full compensation you are entitled to.

 Compensatory damages include, but are not necessarily limited, to the following: